All Five Boroughs in Less Than Three Hours: My Experience Running the 2024 NYC Marathon

 Of all the boroughs, though, the Bronx probably gets the loudest, even though it’s the shortest stretch of the course besides Staten Island.
 When you come back through Harlem, different speakers are blasting a new tune every other block, and you can definitely hit a poster or two with a target on it that says “power up.”
 Going up Fifth Avenue into Central Park, you reach a wall of cheering spectators, where my teammates and coaches always line up to scream at us, in the nicest way possible, to keep going, because at that point you’re in the home stretch with two and a half miles to go.

 What made this marathon so special is that I ran 22 miles with my training partner right by my side.
-We don’t plan to run a whole marathon together necessarily because if one of us is having an exceptional day we’d want the other person to go ahead, but it just happened on that day that we were locked in, stride for stride, as we had been for the entirety of our training cycle.
+We don’t plan to run a whole marathon together necessarily because if one of us is having an exceptional day we'd want that person to go ahead, but it just happened on that day that we were locked in, stride for stride, as we had been for the entirety of our training cycle.
 Both of us had never felt so comfortable for that long in a marathon, chatting often, passing each other waters, staying very relaxed hitting 6:25-6:30 miles.

 We went through the half marathon exactly as fast as we wanted to, right at 1:25, because our plan was to pick it up just a smidge in the second half and see if we could dip under 2:50 for the first time in both of our marathon careers.
 I guess I forgot to respect the course, though.
 Even if you know NYC is a hilly course, you don’t remember exactly HOW hilly it is until you’re running it, especially right at the end around 22 miles when any marathon, even on a flat course, gets tough.